Go To Top

 How much does long-term care insurance cost?

-Long-term care policies cost a lot more than a decade ago.
+Long-term care policies can become expensive.
 State regulators are concerned about the rising costs, but insurers argue the rate increases are needed to help the changing market.

 Specific long-term care insurance rates vary by age, health, level of benefits and insurer.
-Here are 2019 annual premiums for a $164,000 policy, according to the American Association for Long-Term Care Insurance:
+Here are 2020 (the most recent data available) annual premiums for a $164,000 policy, according to the American Association for Long-Term Care Insurance:

 • Couple, age 55 -- $3,050